ombulabs/blog/_posts/2020-Q1-open-source-report.markdown

 ### Outside Contributions by Our Team Members

-At OmbuLabs we can dedicate a certain ammount of time to contribute to external open source projects, these are some of them that we have contributed in the past months
+At OmbuLabs we can dedicate a certain amount of time to contribute to external open source projects, these are some of the projects that we have contributed to in the past months

 [Ernesto](https://github.com/etagwerker)